CME Gateway Documentation

 - Only subscribe to snapshot channels for contracts with active price subscriptions.
 However, if an order is entered outside the displayed levels of depth for a contract that missed an inside market price update, the Price Server will not request a snapshot to refresh the Order Book.
 If an order is entered within the levels of depth, the snapshot is requested as needed.

-- Dynamically subscribe to instrument definition channels.
+- Dynamically subscribe to no more than two instrument definition channels at one time.

 - Perform incremental price updates to the Order Book only after instrument definition updates are complete.

 This default CME Gateway behavior is defined by the MaxInstrumentChannels parameter in hostinfo.cfg.
 Because the parameter is not present in the hostinfo.cfg file by default, you’ll have to manually add the MaxInstrumentChannels parameter if you want to configure the number of instrument definition channels to subscribe to.
 If you manually configure this parameter, the number of instrument definition channels should not exceed the number of price feed channels configured on the Price Server.